-• CONFIGURE\HAS\OWN\DEVICE\DRIVER\TABLE is defined if the application wishes to provide their own Device Driver Table.
-The table generated is an array of rtems\

-- driver\address\table entries named Device\drivers.
+- CONFIGURE\HAS\OWN\DEVICE\DRIVER\TABLE is defined if the application wishes to provide their own Device Driver Table.
+The table generated is an array of rtems\driver\address\table entries named Device\drivers.
 By default, this is not defined indicating the rtems/confdefs.h is providing the device driver table. - CONFIGURE\MAXIMUM\DRIVERS is defined as the number of device drivers per node.
 By default, this is set to 10. - CONFIGURE\MAXIMUM\DEVICES is defined to the number of individual devices that may be registered in the system.
 By default, this is set to 20. - CONFIGURE\APPLICATION\NEEDS\CONSOLE\DRIVER is defined if the application wishes to include the Console Device Driver.
 This device driver is responsible for providing standard input and output using "/dev/console".
 By default, this is not defined. - CONFIGURE\APPLICATION\NEEDS\CLOCK\DRIVER is defined if the application wishes to include the Clock Device Driver.
 This device driver is responsible for providing a regular interrupt which invokes the rtems\clock\tick directive.
 By default, this is not defined. - CONFIGURE\APPLICATION\NEEDS\TIMER\DRIVER is defined if the application wishes to include the Timer Driver.
 This device driver is used to benchmark execution times by the RTEMS Timing Test Suites.
-By default, this is not defined. - CONFIGURE\APPLICATION\NEEDS\STUB\DRIVER is defined if the application wishes to include the Stub Device Driver.
-This device driver simply provides entry points that return successful and is primarily a test fixture.
-By default, this is not defined. - CONFIGURE\APPLICATION\EXTRA\DRIVERS is defined if the application has device drivers it needs to include in the Device Driver Table.
-This should be defined to the set of device driver entries that will be placed in the table.
-By default, this is not defined.
+By default, this is not defined. - CONFIGURE\APPLICATION\DOES\NOT\NEED\CLOCK\DRIVER is defined when the application does NOT want the Clock Device Driver and is NOT using the Timer Driver.
+The inclusion or exclusion of the Clock Driver must be explicit in typical user applications.
+This is intended to prevent the common user error of using the Hello World example as the baseline for an application and leaving out a clock tick source.